marcobesier/security-reviews/reports/2023_09_18_convergence_finance_gas_report.md

 # Convergence Finance Security Review

-This security review provides a detailed compilation of all identified vulnerabilities and recommendations submitted as part of the Convergence Finance competition on Hats in September 2023.
+This security review provides a detailed compilation of all identified vulnerabilities and recommendations I submitted as part of the Convergence Finance competition on Hats in September 2023.

 |   No.   |   Issue  | Instances |
 |---------|----------|-----------|